kutlayakyurek/file-import-service/README.md

 ## Introduction

-This project aims for implementing simple dockerized Spring Boot application
+This project aims for implementing simple dockerized AWS Lambda function by using Java

 ## How To Run